blamairia/Heartline-Landing/landing-website/MIGRATION_COMPLETE.md

 ## 🎊 SUCCESS SUMMARY

-**The Hearline Webapp landing website has been successfully migrated from Prisma to Drizzle ORM with a complete real subscription billing system!**
+**The Heartline Webapp landing website has been successfully migrated from Prisma to Drizzle ORM with a complete real subscription billing system!**

 ### Key Achievements:
 - ✅ **100% Migration Complete** - All Prisma code converted to Drizzle